Halcyon

 The Avionics Team is responsible for the designs, manufacturing, and integration of every electrical component, from power converters to wire harnesses to RF systems.

-Integration is responsible for designing and building the tooling necessary to integrate andlaunch Halcyon as well as logistical plans for test and launch.
+Infrastructure is responsible for designing and building the tooling necessary to integrate andlaunch Halcyon as well as logistical plans for test and launch.